You are here

 - The CARES Act also includes provisions related to student loans.
 Under the law, no federal student loans are required between March 13 and September 30, 2020, and interest will drop to zero during that time period.
 In addition, employers can pay up to $5,250 toward an employee’s student loans tax-free through the end of the year.
 Normally, these payments are treated as wages, but until December 31, 2020, these payments can be excluded from income and payroll taxes – benefitting both the employer and those receiving the repayment assistance.

 - COVID-19 Telehealth Program – The Consolidated Appropriations Act of 2021 included $250 million to re-fund an FCC reimbursement program.
-Physicians may submit an invoice and supporting documentation to receive reimbursement for eligible telemedicine and mobile health expenses and services.
+Non-profit and public health clinics (both rural and non-rural) and other providers were invited to submit invoices and supporting documentation to receive reimbursement for eligible telemedicine and mobile health expenses and services.
+Unfortunately small independent practices were denied, however ACP did advocate for expansion of the benefit to small independent practices.

 - More details can be found in these FAQs.